dxywill/DeepFace/README.md

 Special thanks goes to Louis-Philippe Morency and his MultiComp Lab at Institute for Creative Technologies for help in writing and testing the code, and Erroll Wood for the gaze estimation work.

+**For instructions of how to install/compile/use the project please see [wiki](https://github.com/TadasBaltrusaitis/OpenFace/wiki)**

+More details about the project - http://www.cl.cam.ac.uk/research/rainbow/projects/openface/

 ## Functionality

 The system is capable of performing a number of facial analysis tasks: